 If you are a UK, EEA or Swiss national you do not need to apply for an ATAS certificate.

 If you are a non-UK or non-EU national, you may need to apply for an Academic Technology Approval Scheme (ATAS) certificate in order to undertake research in certain subjects in the UK.
 Those applying for postgraduate study in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction (WMDs) or their means of delivery, will need to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.

 If you have applied and received an offer that requires ATAS approval, you will be sent an email notification about this.

 An ATAS certificate is valid as long as the details of your programme and university remain the same.

-Please ensure that the text you enter on your application form is identical as the text provided in your offer letter.
+Please ensure that the text you enter on your application form is identical as the text provided in your offer letter and the ATAS email we send you.
 If these two documents do not match, you may have difficulties when applying for your visa.

 If you require an ATAS certificate you will need to apply for this before applying for your visa or extension of stay.
 Visa applications will be automatically refused if you need an ATAS certificate and cannot provide one.
 The possession of an ATAS certificate does not guarantee you a visa or extension of stay.
 You must also provide evidence that you meet the usual student criteria.
 Visa applications will be automatically refused if you need an ATAS certificate and cannot provide one.

 You can apply for an ATAS certificate up to six months in advance of the beginning of your visit.
-We encourage you to apply as soon as you have received further instructions from the Doctoral College.
+We encourage you to apply as soon as you have received further instructions from the Admissions team.